GPGN-268/SP2024-FP01-Glaciers/README.md

 ## Problem statement, question(s) and/or objective(s):
 We are going to model the change in Greenlandian Glaciers over time.
 To do this, we will use the included libraries to develop an animation of glacier coverage over time.

+Has the rate of decreasing glacier mass changed over the past 20,40,100 years?
+How does a glaciers position realtive to the equator or north/south pole effect its melting rate?
+How much does recent human caused climate change and global warming effect the rate of glacier melt?

+Anaylze the specifics of the greenland glacier: loss of mass/year displacement/year

+Objectives:
+Cleanly

 ## Datasets you will use (with links, if available):